Maternity and parental benefits for self-employed workers in 2026: when are you entitled and how much will you get?

 • The total amount is fixed, with the monthly amount paid depending on the parent’s choice (the maximum monthly amount is then based on the daily assessment base).

-• The allowance can be drawn until the total amount is exhausted (currently CZK 350 000 for one child, CZK 525 000 for multiple children), but not more than until the child is 4 years old.
+• The allowance can be drawn until the total amount is exhausted (currently CZK 350,000 for one child, CZK 525,000 for multiple children or CZK 700,000 for multiple children born in 2026), but no more than until the child reaches the age of 3.

 Tip for article